FaeInterestingWorld/.github/profile/README.md

 ---

+## Part 1

+Is the Interesting World Hypothesis likely to be true?

+---

 ### Objective

 Explore and elucidate the potential differences between (Future) Independent AGIs and (Current) non-independent AI systems, with an emphasis on the implications of the Interesting World Hypothesis on their characteristics, interactions and overall society impact.